Gordon999/PiVideoer3/README.md

 If the sd card gets full the action taken can be set to stop, delete oldest video or move to usb ( assuming usb stick attached).

-Will move all h264s to usb at exit, assuming usb stick attached.
+Canbe set to move all h264s to usb at exit, assuming usb stick attached.

 Can control focus on a pi v3camera, auto, continuous,  manual or spot.
 For spot click on image when in menu showing focus options.